vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 181 commits since the previous release, including 88 fixes.
+More than 184 commits since the previous release, including 91 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Thu Sep  7 01:56:18 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Fri Sep  8 01:56:58 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER